Jane Chance

 Jane Chance (born 1945), also known as Jane Chance Nitzsche, is an American scholar specializing in medieval English literature, gender studies, and J. R. R. Tolkien.
 She spent most of her career at Rice University, where since her retirement she has been the Andrew W. Mellon Distinguished Professor Emerita in English.

-Education and career
+Education

-Chance earned her BA from Purdue University in 1967 and her MA (1968) and PhD (1971) from the University of Illinois at Urbana–Champaign.
+Chance earned her BA from Purdue University in 1967 with Highest Distinction and an Honors in English and her MA in English (1968) and PhD in Medieval English Literature (1971) from the University of Illinois at Urbana–Champaign.

+Teaching

 She taught at the University of Saskatchewan and then moved to Rice University in 1973 to teach Old English literature; she was the first woman appointed to a tenure-track position in the English department there.
 She was appointed to the Andrew W. Mellon Professorship in 2008 and became emerita upon her retirement in 2011.
 She is founder president of the Consortium for the Teaching of the Middle Ages.